Erotic art: History

 Depictions of sexual intercourse were not part of the general repertory of ancient Egyptian formal art, but rudimentary sketches of heterosexual intercourse have been found on pottery fragments and in graffiti.
 The Turin Erotic Papyrus (Papyrus 55001) is an 8.5 ft by 10 in Egyptian papyrus scroll discovered at Deir el-Medina, the last two-thirds of which consist of a series of twelve vignettes showing men and women in various sexual positions.
 The men in the illustrations are "scruffy, balding, short, and paunchy" with exaggeratedly large genitalia and do not conform to Egyptian standards of physical attractiveness.
 The women are nubile, and they are shown with objects from traditional erotic iconography, such as convolvulus leaves.
 In some scenes, they hold items traditionally associated with Hathor, the goddess of love, such as lotus flowers, monkeys, and sacred instruments called sistra.
 The scroll was probably painted in the Ramesside period (1292–1075 BC) and its high artistic quality indicates that was produced for a wealthy audience.
 No other similar scrolls have been discovered.

-It is thought that this image is a sketch of a painting.
-The painting is also thought to have been created in the pre-Song period.
-Prior to 960 CE.
-This sketch is thought to have been created in the early to mid 19th century.